kanow/operations/Documentation/UsersManual/Index.rst

 - Add the new argument in line 23: <f:render partial="List/Form" arguments="{demand:demand,begin:begin,**types:types**}" />

-If i forgot anything (i hope i did not ;-)) feel free to write an e-mail or open an issue on `forge`.
+If I forgot anything (I hope I did not ;-)) feel free to write an e-mail or open an issue on `forge`.